 Sı upport offered

-۱h nave asked to act as your adv risor.
+I h ave asked to act as your adv isor.
 Their role is

-to

 • Keep you informed of the process of the case;

 • Help direct you to counselling and support;

-• Record the dates and times that they have met or been in this to the DLP.
-Should any relevant child safeguarding is have with the advisor, they must report these to the DLP. • ,
+• Record the dates and times that they have met or been in contact with you.
+They will report this to the DLP.
+Should any relevant child safeguarding issue arise during the meetings you have with the advisor, they must report these to the DLP.

-Th ne advisor will not:
+Th e advisor will not:

 • Act as your counsellor;

 • Act as your spiritual guide;

 • Manage or have access to your case file.

 M onitoring arrangements

-, Who monitors
+١ Who monitors

-Frequency of visits
+ı Frequency of visits

 (Consultation with statutory authorities

-Information sharing
+ı nformation sharing

-R eview of interim plan
+Re eview of interim plan

-, When
+١ Vhen

-By whom
+ı By whom

-Shared with
+, Shared with

-Şi gned and dated Respondent
+Si gned and dated Respondent

-•

 Si gned and dated Church authority

 Si gned and dated DLP